 • XLA.
 Another Excel file that is an Excel Add-in.

-If you use the Open dialog box to open any type of file besides these three, Excel will dutifully attempt to translate the information in that file into a meaningful format.
+If you use the Open dialog box to open any type of file besides these six, Excel will dutifully attempt to translate the information in that file into a meaningful format.
 For instance, if you attempt to open a file that contains nothing but text, Excel will read the information and place it in an otherwise blank workbook.

 Excel can read files created by several other types of programs.
 The types of files you can open depend on your version of Excel.
 If there is any confusion as to how Excel should translate the file, it will ask you to select the type of translation to use.